tewha/tewha.net/_posts/2014/2014-09-12-defending-facebook.md

 Memory is memory; the iPhone never writes swap pages to disk.
 Everything you do on your computer is stored in memory.
 It's all transient, and it all goes away.

 Worrying about credit cards being stored in memory is alarmist garbage.
-If you're worried about someone connecting a debugger to your app, stop.
+If you're worried about someone connecting a debugger to an app, stop.

 ## Private API